duanecilliers/gatsby-source-cloudinary/README.md

 > The `f_auto` and `q_auto` Cloudinary transformations are applied automatically to all media queries.
 This optimizes the delivered media quality and format.

 All media files sourced from Cloudinary are on build, hence you will need to trigger a new production build whenever new media files are added directly on Cloudinary.

 Feel free to create feature requests.... and PRs :)

+## Todo
+- [ ] Add transformation args
+- [ ] Add fragments
+- [ ] Add support for fixed and fluid
+- [ ] Update sizes string
+  - [ ] Handle pagination, could have more than `maxResults` of 500